Benbentwo/atmos-extension/README.md

 ## Features

-* Command‑click `import:` entries in stack files to open the referenced stack.
+* Command‑click `import:` entries in stack files to open the referenced stack relative to `stacks.base_path`.
 * Hover over `component:` lines to see component information.
 * "Atmos Stacks" view in the explorer listing detected stacks.
 * Command `Show Atmos Stack Info` refreshes the tree view.